WasteCare Corporation

 1. Realize that the commitment level of senior management plays a huge role in the success of a recycling program.
 And, the overall success of a recycling program depends on everyone’s cooperation from the top down.
 A good start is for management and employees to work together on crafting a ‘mission statement’ for the recycling program.

-2. Designate a recycling manager or coordinator who will oversee the collection of information, the evaluation of data, and the implementation of the recycling program.
+2. Designate a waste recycling manager or coordinator who will oversee the collection of information, the evaluation of data, and the implementation of the recycling program.

-3. Create a recycling task force that will be in charge of overseeing the day to day activities of the recycling program.
+3. Create a waste recycling task force that will be in charge of overseeing the day to day activities of the recycling program.

 4. Conduct a thorough waste audit which can provide valuable information about the profile of waste stream and the most logical materials that should be considered for recycling, based on volume, market conditions (for the particular recyclables in question) and other factors that can help make the recycling program be more effective.
 As part of the waste audit try to identify potential waste reduction opportunities.